felixp7/basic-interpreter/tinycat-basic/README.md

 =============

-Tinycat BASIC is a line-number BASIC dialect that can be implemented in less than a thousand lines of Java or Go (barring extensions to the core).
+Tinycat BASIC is a line-number BASIC dialect that can be implemented in less than a thousand lines of Java, Go or D (barring extensions to the core).
 It achieves that by relying on direct interpretation and having no type system.
 Its name is meant to honor the classic dialect Tiny BASIC as inspiration and ancestry.

 Rationale
 ---------